What is Banking as a Service (BaaS) and why it’s important to businesses

 By building these products with BaaS, the travel management business also ensures that all financial activities performed by their travelers are compliant with local and international regulations, including KYC and AML checks.
 The BaaS provider handles these compliance obligations.

-Things to look for when getting started with a Banking as Service
+Things to look for when getting started with Banking as a Service

 Getting started with Banking as a Service involves understanding your specific financial service needs and target market and researching and selecting a BaaS provider that aligns with your goals.